Colonialism: Modern

 The Habsburg monarchy, the Russian Empire, and the Ottoman Empire existed at the same time but did not expand over oceans.
 Rather, these empires expanded through the conquest of neighbouring territories.
 There was, though, some Russian colonization of North America across the Bering Strait.
 The Empire of Brazil fought for hegemony in South America.
 The United States gained overseas territories after the 1898 Spanish–American War, hence, the coining of the term "American imperialism".
+The Ottoman Empire functioned as a major land-based imperial power, conquering and ruling extensive territories across the Balkans, the Middle East, and North Africa.
+Ottoman expansion and rule have been analyzed by scholars in colonial terms, particularly its territorial ambitions in Africa during the 19th century.
+Ottoman rule involved the extraction of taxes and resources and coercive practices such as the devshirme, through which Christian children were taken from their families, forcibly converted to Islam, and pushed into the Ottoman military and administration.
+Concurrently, the Omani Empire established a maritime imperial and colonial network across the Indian Ocean.
+Oman conquered much of the Swahili Coast, while the Omani colony of Zanzibar was made the center of a colonial system based heavily on plantation agriculture, enslaved labor, and the slave and ivory trades.

 The Japanese colonial empire began in the mid-19th century with the settler colonization of Hokkaido and the destruction of the island's indigenous Ainu people before moving onto the Ryukyu Islands (the indigenous Ryukyuan people survived colonization more intact).
 After the Meiji Restoration, Japan more formally developed its colonial policies with the help of European advisors.
 The stated purpose from the beginning was to compensate for the lack of resources on the main islands of Japan by securing control over natural resources in Asia for its own economic development and industrialization, not unlike its European counterparts.
 Japan defeated China in the First Sino-Japanese War to control Korea and the island of Formosa, now Taiwan, and later fought off the Russian Empire to control Port Arthur and South Sakhalin.